felsenhower/biblatex-online-entry-generator/README.md

 2. Create a new bookmark by right-clicking your browser's bookmark bar
 3. Paste the snippet into the address field and choose an arbitrary title, e.g. "Generate BibLaTeX"
 4. Visit the page you want to cite
+5. Click on the bookmark
-5. An alert will pop up which contains your BibTeX entry
+6. An alert will pop up which contains your BibTeX entry
-6. Copy the content of the alert and paste it into your BIB file
+7. Copy the content of the alert and paste it into your BIB file
-7. Fix broken control characters, if present
+8. Fix broken control characters, if present

 E.g. for `github.com`, the entry will look like this: